auroris/Umbraco8SSO/README.md

 An example customization of Umbraco 8 using OpenID Connect to implement single-sign on for the back office.
 In this example, the OpenID Connect server is assumed to be https://github.com/auroris/OpenIddict-WindowsAuth.

-## Customizations to the default Umbraco 8 installation

-The App_Start folder was created and two new files were added: [IdentityServerAuthExtension.cs](https://github.com/auroris/Umbraco8SSO/blob/master/App_Start/IdentityServerAuthExtension.cs) and [UmbracoCustomOwinStartup.cs](https://github.com/auroris/Umbraco8SSO/blob/master/App_Start/UmbracoCustomOwinStartup.cs).
-In addition, owin:appStartup in [Web.config](https://github.com/auroris/Umbraco8SSO/blob/master/Web.config#L48) was modified from UmbracoDefaultOwinStartup to UmbracoCustomOwinStartup.

 ## Rationale

 I wanted to have active directory single sign-on without having to set up a service account or use active directory membership providers.
 This example is geared for my OpenID Connect server, but can be easily generalized for any OpenID Connect server.

+## Customizations to the default Umbraco 8 installation

+The App_Start folder was created and two new files were added: [IdentityServerAuthExtension.cs](https://github.com/auroris/Umbraco8SSO/blob/master/App_Start/IdentityServerAuthExtension.cs) and [UmbracoCustomOwinStartup.cs](https://github.com/auroris/Umbraco8SSO/blob/master/App_Start/UmbracoCustomOwinStartup.cs).
+In addition, `owin:appStartup` in [Web.config](https://github.com/auroris/Umbraco8SSO/blob/master/Web.config#L48) was modified from `UmbracoDefaultOwinStartup` to `UmbracoCustomOwinStartup`.

 ## Quick Start Guide